 Jaxon: Sorry, get you. (winking emoji)

 That actually makes me chuckle.
-I don’t doubt that any of them would think twice in sending some willing groupie who’s hungry for a fuck.
+I don’t doubt that any of them would think twice about sending some willing groupie who’s hungry for a fuck.
 It won’t be the first and definitely won’t be the last.
 One year ago I would have dared and willingly obliged to do just that, but tonight, I wasn’t interested in getting laid.
 Call me fucking crazy, but my dick has lost its urge to go for a ride.
 Yup, I’m dickless.

 I was about to head out when a tall busty blond girl blocked my path.
 Ah, so this must be the one they’ve sent to get me.
 “Hey!”
 She said with a breathy voice, twirling a few strands of hair with her fingers.
 “Jaxon told me to come here, I’m Amanda.”
-She’s pretty, has big brown eyes, too much make up on, and I’m sure as hell she had her boobs done.
+She’s pretty, has big brown eyes, too much make-up on, and I’m sure as hell she had her boobs done.
 Not that I have anything against that.
-If a woman is all for changing the way she looks to feel more confident, then who am I to say no. All women are beautiful that’s what my mother always says and I agree with her.
+If a woman is all for changing the way she looks to feel more confident, then who am I to say no?
+All women are beautiful that’s what my mother always says and I agree with her.

 “Is that so...”
 Her smile widened.
-I stood there unimpressed looking at here from head to toe, studying her if you may, cocking my head slightly to the side.
-She then closed the door and pushed me backwards until I fell on the couch.
+I stood there unimpressed looking at her from head to toe, studying her if you may, cocking my head slightly to the side.
+She then closed the door and pushed me backward until I fell on the couch.
 She lowered herself onto my lap until she was straddling me then started brushing her fingertips over my pecs and abs.
 Normally, having a woman this close sends my dick springing to attention, but even though she sat her pussy directly on my crotch I felt nothing and bored as fuck.

 “I can make you feel things you’ve never felt before, Sky.”
 Yeah, not the first time I've heard of that.
 I also noticed how everyone seems to want to make me feel something and It pisses me off, “Oh, yeah?
 If you have a condom because I sure as hell don’t then you can just go on with it, otherwise we can call this a night.”
 That was rude I know and I’m not going to come up with any excuse for being an asshole.
 She froze for a bit, but quickly gained her composure.
 She was now slowly leaning in for a kiss and just when our faces were mere inches away the door flew open.
 Saved by the bell!